mooreFL/readme-generator/README.md

   use git clone

   # License
-    This project is created under MIT license
+    This project is created under the MIT license

   # Contributing
   Create a pull request